arcilli/investsuite-api-docs/docs/robo/synchronize_portfolios.md

 !!! warning

-    This page applies to Robo Advisor (not Self Investor).
+    This page applies only to [Robo Advisor with Broker/Custodian integration by Client](../getting_started/architecture.md#robo-advisor-with-brokercustodian-integration).

 ## Context

-The broker/custodian is the master system for [holdings (positions) and transactions](../getting_started/glossary.md).
+The broker/custodian is the master system for [holdings (positions) and transactions](../getting_started/glossary.md#holdings-orders-transactions-and-movements).
 These need to be kept in sync, on a periodic basis (eg. nightly).

-In case the integration between the broker/custodian is handled by the Client, the middleware needs to do this.
-This page lists how.

-!!! tip
+This page describes how the client middleware should do this.

-    **Order of API calls**
+!!! tip "Order of API calls"

     We recommend to first create (update) the transaction in our system, and then update the portfolio holdings.